 Veroniqe Marot, an international athlete who represented Leeds City AC set a mark of 58.37 in the very first race.
 This was subsequently demolished by Lynn Everington of Stretford AC who ran 56.02 in 1987, coming 31st out of 735 finishers.

 Starting on St Josephs Street, the course begins with a 2km loop around Tadcaster Town Centre before heading East out towards the quiet country roads passing through Catterton, Healaugh and Wighill.
 See the course map for more details.

-This 10 mile road race is on fully closed roads, has 2 drink stations along the route and there are medals and t-shirts for all finishers.
+This 10 mile road race is on fully closed roads, has 2 drink stations along the route and there are medals for all finishers.

 Quite a flat course, although there is a long steady climb around the half way mark, but still ideal for those looking for a new 10 mile pb.
 It is an accurate measured course and a UKA approved event with chip timing for accurate and quick results.

 Tad 10 News